Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Data

-Figure \ref{fig:spec} shows examples of a number of synthetic mock spectra, along with the impact of carbon on the calculated flux.
-The top panel shows eight spectra, in sets of two with the same stellar parameters, except one spectrum has [C/Fe]=+0.5 (dotted line) and the other has [C/Fe]=+1.0 (solid line).
-We start with the stellar parameters of a typical metal-poor giant star (\teff=4500 K, \logg=2.5 and [Fe/H]=--2.0), which is shown as the dark blue spectra.
-We then change one parameter at a time to test how the carbon enhancement impacts spectra of different stellar parameters and reddening.
-The green spectra have $\rm{A_V}$=9.0 mag, the blue spectra have \teff=5500 K and the red spectra have [Fe/H]=0.0.
-This is a worst case example, given that we expect very few spectra released in \gaia\ DR3 to have $\rm{A_V}$ $\geq$9.0 mag, given that most stars have G<17.6 mag.
-In the bottom panel, we subtract the spectrum with [C/Fe]=+1.0 from the spectrum with the same stellar parameters, but with [C/Fe]=+0.5.
+Figure \ref{fig:spec} shows examples for a number of noiseless synthetic mock spectra, along with the impact of carbon on the calculated flux.
+The left panels shows eight spectra, in sets of two with the same stellar parameters, except one spectrum has [C/Fe] = +0.5 (blue dotted line) and the other has [C/Fe] = +1.0 (green solid line).
+We start with the stellar parameters of a typical metal-poor giant star (\teff\ = 4500\,K, \logg = 2.5 and [Fe/H] = --2.0) in the top row.
+We then increase the \teff\ to 5500\,K in the second row and \teff\ = 6500\,K in the third row.
+The spectra in the bottom row have \teff\ = 4500\,K but $\rm{A_V}$ = 9.0.
+This is a worst-case example, since we expect very few spectra released in \gaia\ DR3 to have $\rm{A_V}$ $\geq$ 9.0, given that most stars have $G < 17.6$.
+In the right panels, we subtract the spectrum with [C/Fe] = +1.0 from the spectrum with the same stellar parameters, but with [C/Fe] = +0.5.